Content writing principles for effective digital communication

 We’ll talk about headings later, but there are specific guidelines we adhere to regarding capitalisation and headings used in text and navigation.

-A general audience should be able to decipher what you write.
+A general audience should be able to decipher what you write after reading it only once.
 We write in plain English.
 We aim to score 70 or above on the Flesh-Kincaid readability test.
 Seventy or above indicates a reader who has at least an 8th-grade education (age 13-14) should understand your text.
 With that as a guideline, your writing should be reasonably easy for most adults to read.

 We include transition words and phrases between paragraphs (a minimum of 30% of sentences).
-If, however, we note we are using first, second and third, we’ll replace with ordinal figures (1., 2., and 3.).
+If, however, we note we are using first, second and third, we’ll replace these ordinal words with ordinal figures (1., 2., and 3.).

 Legibility refers to how visually clear something is to read.
 To ensure clarity, we: